Frequently Asked Questions About Bioidentical Hormone Replacement Therapy

 What Conditions Are Treated With Bioidentical Hormone Replacement Therapy?

-BHRT is used to treat a number of conditions, including adrenal fatigue, andropause, fibromyalgia, hyperthyroidism, hypothyroidism, low testosterone, menopause, PCOS, perimenopause and more.
+BHRT is used to treat a number of conditions, including adrenal fatigue, andropause (aka ‘man-o-pause’), fibromyalgia, hyperthyroidism, hypothyroidism, low testosterone, menopause, PCOS (polycystic ovary syndrome), perimenopause, PMS and other menstrual disorders and more.

 How Old Are People Who Use BHRT?